MahdiGhiasi/ApplicationDataManageTool/README.md

 All credits to original Author "Mahdi Ghiasi" https://github.com/MahdiGhiasi

+# This version is stable ?
+No, and I have no roadmap to make it stable.
+I am working on this version for myself, I am testing only on one device with my applications.
+If you find a bug you can report it or contribute to the project, I am not responsible for any damage.

 ## About this fork

 I created this fork to make some small improvements for myself, but if you like this fork and you want me continue the development let me know so I can work to maintain this project.